 Historical wind data is a common weather measure that is very important for many applications including business and personal planning.
 Whether you are looking for wind data related to a specific storm, trying to evaluate wind damage for an insurance claim, or planning asset placement based on typical wind speed and direction, a weather data service such as Visual Crossing Weather provides wind data quickly and easily using global historical reports going back to 1970.

 What wind measures are available?

 Wind data is typically composed of three values, and they are Wind Speed, Wind Direction, and Wind Gust.
-In the case of an hourly weather record, the wind speed measure reports the average wind speed over the past two-minute time window before the report.
-In the case of a daily weather record, wind speed reports and maximum of those hourly records throughout the day.
+In the case of an hourly weather record, the wind speed measure reports the average wind speed over the past two-minute time window immediately before the report.
+In the case of a daily weather record, wind speed reports the maximum of those hourly records throughout the day.
 Wind direction is closely related to wind speed.
 Wind direction reports the average direction of the wind during the wind speed reports.

 Standard wind speed is reported at 10 meters (33 feet) above the ground and recorded with an anemometer in an open area.

 What are the units and range for historical wind data?

 Winds speeds are reported in miles per hour (mph) or kilometers per hour (kph) depending upon the unit system that you select.
 Wind direction is always reported in degrees from north with north being 0 and south being 180.
 As for range, normal wind speeds average from 10 to 30mph in the US.
 Hurricane winds start at 74mph and and go up to over 150mph.
 The highest wind speed ever recorded on Earth was 253 miles per hour (408kmh) and due to a a tropical cyclone named Olivia.
 Luckily it was reported not by a human but by an unmanned weather station on Barrow Island off the coast of Australia.

 How can I find wind data for a specific location and date (or date range)?